aashukul9/House-Price-Prediction/README.md

 ## Steps performed to build the model.

- - Process data (convert columns to appropriate formats, handle missing values, etc.)

-- Conduct exploratory analysis to extract useful insights (whether directly useful for business or for eventual modelling/feature engineering).

-- Derive new features.

-- Performed Scalling and RFE.
+- Data understanding and exploration

+- Data cleaning

+- Data preparation

-- Build Model using Ridge and Lasso Regression.
+- Model building and evaluation

-- Evaluate the Model
+- Observation and inference